 (All payments are due in U.S. funds.)

-Pay online using credit card, debit card or checking account.
+Pay online using credit card or debit card.

 Mail your payment to:

-Graceland University, Student Accounts, 1 University Place, Lamoni, IA 50140
+Graceland University, Student Financial Services, 1 University Place, Lamoni, IA 50140

 Fax Number: 641-784-5242